AhmedBedeir/django-blog/README.md

 This is CS50 Web final project.

-Full Featured blog built in with Django and Bootstrap.
+Full-Featured blog built-in by Django and Bootstrap.